 1. Shepherd’s Bush Market

-One of London’s most historic street markets (over 100 years old – the fruit and veg here is fresher though), a walk through Shepherd’s Bush Market with all its stalls, traders and food kiosk is like stepping into an episode of Eastenders or Only Fools and Horses (and weirdly, it also featured in the London set episodes of ‘24’ with Kiefer Sutherland).
+One of London’s most historic street markets (over 100 years old), a walk through Shepherd’s Bush Market with all its stalls, traders and food kiosk is like stepping into an episode of Eastenders or Only Fools and Horses (and weirdly, it also featured in the London set episodes of ‘24’ with Kiefer Sutherland).

-There are all manner of market traders here from children’s toys and fine fabrics to fresh fish and food stalls, plus about five or so falafel stalls – but none as good as Mr Falafel (more on this later).
+There are all manner of market traders at Shepherd’s Bush Market from children’s toys and fine fabrics to fresh fish and food stalls, plus about five or so falafel stalls – but none as good as Mr Falafel (more on this later).

 It is nice to see some attempts at change here, particularly with the appealing new Italian coffee shop opening towards the Uxbridge Road end but is fair to say that Shepherds Bush market has seen better days (and it is fair to say Westfield hasn’t helped).

 Love or loathe retail therapy, there is no denying that the Westfield Shopping Centre in Shepherd’s Bush (the largest shopping centre in Europe) is a mecca for shopping and definitely one of the main catalysts for the transformation and gentrification that is underway in Shepherd’s Bush.

 Make a day of buying here if that is your (shopping) bag or just duck in to escape the rain or inclement weather.
 It can get mega busy at West London Westfield so if you want to avoid crowds, best to go early or late to avoid the peak retail rush.